armanfm/ExplorerChem/explorerchem-workflow/README.md

 - extracts the real `lotId` from the committed document;
 - rejects any divergence between the index and the document.

-### Bidirectional BFS reconstruction
+### Direct predecessor scope

-The workflow expands the same-lot component in both directions.
-Every newly verified document can reveal the next valid relationship.
+The workflow selects only the evidence immediately preceding the focus in the validated physical handoff.
+It does not reconstruct every document in the lot and does not calculate a global mass sum.

-This graph reconstruction is used to understand the private lot chain.
-It does not cause a global mass sum.
-The committed result remains limited to the outgoing physical edge of the current focus.
+The predecessor and focus JSON files are both checked against their respective on-chain evidence commitments before their values participate in the result.

 ### Laboratory evidence is not a physical handoff